Proudly serving Massachusetts & Rhode Island including - Newton, Providence, Springfield and nearby

 There are two important factors that contribute to basement leaking -- the clay bowl effect and hydrostatic pressure.

-We offer free waterproofing quotes in Boston, Framingham, Providence and many areas nearby.
+We offer free waterproofing quotes in Newton, Providence, Springfield and many areas nearby.
 Call or e-mail us today to schedule an appointment!

 Imagine your home as it was being built.
 The contractors begin by digging a hole in the ground to make room for your basement and foundation.
 To do so, the contractor must dig a hole that is a little larger than the space your home will need.
 The foundation will be built inside this space, and the concrete floor will be poured.